To many people, the word “jambalaya” probably brings to mind a kind of generic spiciness. Oh, those poor people.

 While a good pilsner is the perfect pairing for jambalaya, don’t overlook wine!

-There a many an excellent vino blends to choose from.
+There are many excellent vino blends to choose from.
 Think of bubbly and light prosecco sips between bites of the stew.

 How about a pink rosé?
 The sweetness will pair perfectly with the rich flavors of jambalaya.